Missing Policy Tips

 Two sources of information can assist you in finding the life insurance company that currently services your policy:

-- Best's Insurance Reports, available in the reference section of many larger libraries.
+Best's Insurance Reports.
 This annual update lists insurance company names and addresses, as well as insurers' name changes, mergers and other changes.
+Reports are available in the reference section of many larger libraries.